ChibiOS/ChibiOS/readme.txt

   redefined.
 The macro chDbgCheck() no more includes the line number in the description because incompatibility with the Cosmic compiler (backported to 2.2.7).
-- NEW: Added provisional support for STM32L1xx and STM32F2xx.
+- NEW: Added provisional support for STM32F2xx.
 Because of this some directories related to the STM32 have been renamed, your makefiles may require adjustments.
   (TODO: change to be ported to IAR and Keil build files)
 - NEW: Added a custom rule to the various rules.mk files, now it is possible